itsee-birmingham/standalone_collation_editor/README.md

 Catena Dev branch changes
 ---

-* Optional services and project setting added *storeMultipleSupportLabelsAsParents* which changes the behaviour of the label editing in order readings and stores support for multiple readings using the reading data itself so that it can be preserved and updated when readings are reordered.
+* Optional services and project setting *storeMultipleSupportLabelsAsParents* added which changes the behaviour of the label editing in order readings and stores support for multiple readings using the reading data itself so that it can be preserved and updated when readings are reordered.
 If this setting is used and set to true it will not have any impact on existing data but will offer the new label storage option for existing data.

+* Optional project setting *witnessDecorators* added.
+This is not available at the services level as the data will be specific to each project.
+The structure is explained above in the optional project settings section.
+If data is provided then all hands from that witness will have the label appended after them in the hover overs of the collation editor.
+This was introduced to provide an easy way to see a group of manuscripts when the grouping was not otherwise made obvious in the sigla.
+The specific example from the New Testament is the use of a superscript K to make commentary manuscripts more easily identifiable.